Blog

 - Details

 My Step mother used to say to me "move or they will throw dirt on you".
 When I was driving she would beg me to "go the speed limit at least!".
 Looking back that's funny and I guess I was always slow.
 Even an ex-girlfriends mother who I really liked, wrote me birthday and Christmas cards and addressed them to "Dear One Speed".
-So come to think about it today, maybe I was slow moving.
+So come to think about it

 - Details